jamesharr/collections/README.md

 [![build status](https://secure.travis-ci.org/jamesharr/collections.png)](http://travis-ci.org/jamesharr/collections)

-A small library that does nasty things with reflection to help you avoid repetition.
+A small library that does nasty things with reflection as an API experiment.

 ## Highlights